Trump's Tweets Threaten To Destabilize Insurance Markets

 The next cost-sharing payments are due to be paid in a few weeks and the president has said he'll announce this week whether he'll pay the money or keep it in the Treasury.

-"In the absence of the CSR, the rate increases could be astonishing," says Dr. Marc Harrison, CEO of Intermountain Healthcare, which operates nonprofit hospitals and clinics, and insures more than 800,000 people across Utah.
+"In the absence of the CSR, the rate increases could be astonishing," says Dr. Marc Harrison, CEO of Intermountain Healthcare, which operates nonprofit hospitals and clinics and insures more than 800,000 people across Utah.

 "We'll see [the number of] people who are uninsured, or functionally uninsured, go way, way up," he adds.